mjcasper/info-components/start/landing-getting-started.md

 :link: start/lecture-notes
 :link-type: doc

-1. Get **blank sheets of loose-leaf paper** to bring with you to each class.
+1. Get **blank sheets of printer paper** to bring with you to each class.
 2. Print out the **lecture note sheets** and bring with you to each class.
 :::